2019 Annual Nonprofit Conference Breakout Sessions

-Whether you’re looking to enhance your fundraising skills, boost your productivity, or energize your board, our breakout sessions cover a variety of topics for every stage in your career and will provide you with everything you need to be more effective and efficient.
-You can view all of the options based on topic in the chart below and learn more about the workshops and presenters by clicking the titles below.
+Whether you’re looking to enhance your skills, boost your productivity, or energize your board, our conference sessions cover a variety of topics for every stage in your career and will provide you with everything you need to be more effective and efficient.

 Concurrent Morning Sessions

 A | For Everyone, From Interns to CEOs: Discovering the Leader in You

 While many of the fundamentals of leadership have not changed over the last 25 years, today’s workplace requires leaders – and aspiring leaders – to move beyond popular notions of leadership to ensure optimum performance and sustainable organizational success.
 This high impact, high content presentation will review how leadership has evolved, while providing a meaningful framework for developing your own leadership formula based on your unique set of skills, experiences, and values, regardless of your current position.
 From CEOs to interns, this workshop will help you find the leader within, and to harness the skills needed to make a sustainable impact within your organization.
 (Book signing following session!)

 B | Riding the Waves of Change through Social Entrepreneurship

 Social entrepreneurship is all about riding the waves of change – demographic, technologic, as well as policies and passions.
 Social entrepreneurship is not just for start-up nonprofits.
 Several Chief Executive Officers of established CT nonprofits will discuss exciting ventures that define new ways of achieving their organization’s original mission while opening new funding opportunities.

 - Rob Leighton, Executive Director, iMission Institute (Moderator)